davidmcclure/stacks/docs/oak.md

 As of 10/22/17, all data on the scratch disk has been backed up on Oak.
 Ideally, we'd be able to just copy the data over as-is, but, since we've got a 1.5M-file quota on Oak - and 16M files on scratch - we had to package up the data as a collection of tar archives, which vastly reduces the file count on Oak.

-Generally, top-level directories on scratch were archived as separate archives.
+Generally, top-level directories on scratch were backed up as separate archives.
 The original data looks like this:

 ```
 /scratch/PI/malgeehe/data